OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - If tampering of the data will influence the result of the calculations: add an HMAC to the data.

 ### Static Analysis

+#### Check for Non-verifiable Deep Links

+On Android 11 (API level 30) and lower, if the app has any [non-verifiable links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors), that can cause the system to not verify all Android App Links for that app.

+> Apps on Android 12 (API level 31) benefit from a [reduced attack surface](https://developer.android.com/training/app-links/deep-linking).
+A generic web intent resolves to the user's default browser app unless the target app is approved for the specific domain contained in that web intent.

 You can easily determine whether deep links (with or without custom URL schemes) are defined just by inspecting the Android Manifest file and looking for [`<intent-filter>` elements](https://developer.android.com/guide/components/intents-filters.html#DataTest "intent-filters - DataTest").